Say goodbye to dry overcooked grilled chicken, and say hello to moist, succulent, and flavorful Smoked Spatchcock Chicken.

-Smoking a chicken slowly at a low temperature not only gives it a pleasing smoky flavor, but spatchcocking also helps to flatten it, allowing it to cook evenly and perfectly every time.
+Smoking a chicken slowly at a low temperature gives it a pleasing smoky flavor.
+Spatchcocking also helps flatten it, allowing it to cook evenly and perfectly every time.
 This smoked split whole chicken is easy to prepare and simply delicious.

 A homemade smoked chicken rub provides just the right balance of seasoning and adds a touch of sweet and savory goodness to this dish.

-- Whole chicken – the secret to this recipe’s success is spatchcocking the chicken first, so it flattens and cooks evenly.
-Look for a whole fryer or roasting chicken between four and six pounds.
+- Whole chicken – the secret to this recipe’s success is spatchcocking the bird first so it flattens and cooks evenly.
+Look for a whole fryer or roaster between four and six pounds.

 - Smoked chicken rub seasonings – including chili powder, garlic powder, brown sugar, kosher salt, and ground black pepper.
 This dry rub complements the smoky flavor and gives it a unique taste.